sil-z/Silhouette-Roundhand/README.md

 # Silhouette-Roundhand

-One of my social media got banned.
-If you return here please contact me through my email.

 **This font is free for commercial use, provided that the author (or any official source where the font was released) is credited in a detailed description near where the font is used.**

 Even in personal use cases, or when proper credit has already been given, additional sponsorship or donations to the author are always welcome.